Corbin Harney: Early life

 Harney's formal education ended when he ran away from Indian boarding school at the age of nine.
 He felt that his schoolmates were mistreated by their teachers.
 Beginning in 1957, he worked with medicine women of Battle Mountain, Nevada, running the Sundance Ceremony and sweat lodges as well as helping sick people.
-As a medicine person, he also worked steadily to preserve and protect the sacred sites and burial grounds of his people.
+As a medicine man, he also worked steadily to preserve and protect the sacred sites and burial grounds of his people.
 He was raised to view all life as sacred.